 Now that you’ve figured out the basics with your guest list, where to go afterward (your “reception”), and day of the week, you're ready to create a timeline.

-Let’s create an imaginary scenario - although not entirely imaginary, since it’s based on real couples we’ve photographed at SF City Hall.
+Let’s create an imaginary scenario - although not entirely imaginary, since it’s based on real couples I've photographed at SF City Hall.

 Tina and Shaun live in San Jose, so it will take them at least an hour to get into the city.
 This doesn't bother them, and they plan on booking a nearby hotel for that night.
 Since they both work during the week, they decide to get married at city hall on a Friday.
 This way they can enjoy a three day weekend.
 Since Fridays tend to be the busiest, they plan for a morning ceremony.
 They hope that it will be a bit quieter than it would be in the afternoon.